b-/b-/README.md

 ### Hi there 👋

-- 🔭 I'm currently working on embedded Linux projects, namely [HOOBS](https://github.com/hoobs-org/hoobs-build).
-I'm learning the Raspbian build system [pi-gen](https://github.com/rpi-distro/pi-gen) as well as experimenting with non-Raspbian Linux distributions on the Raspberry Pi.
+- 🔭 I'm currently working on embedded Linux projects.
+I'm learning the Raspbian build system [pi-gen](https://github.com/rpi-distro/pi-gen) as well as experimenting with non-Raspberry Pi OS operating systems  on the Raspberry Pi.

 If you are interested in building cool embedded projects, or you have something in mind, reach out to me!
 I enjoy solving problems.